Veggie Stuffed Spaghetti Squash Boats

 - Need a dairy-free spaghetti squash recipe?
 Top with nutritional yeast instead of cheese.
 Swap the cream cheese and yogurt out for plant-based yogurt or cashew cheese.

 Just let it cool at room temperature, and then place in freezer-friendly ziplock bags- we use these reusable freezer bags!
-When you’re ready to reheat, just toss them in a microwave safe dish or on the store.
-So easy!

-Other Squash and Fall Recipes
+More Fall Recipes

-- Roasted Brussels Sprouts and Carrots
+- Roasted Carrots and Sweet Potatoes

 - Crispy Roasted Parsnips